 Results

-Here we aim to quantify how accurate ToxTempAssistant, a LLM-assisted tool for generating ToxTemp drafts, retrieves and structures information under controlled conditions.
-We evaluate whether ToxTempAssistant can do so when relevant content is present in the provided context (positive control) and abstain from answering when no relevant content is present (negative control).
-We cast the evaluation as a confusion-matrix problem (Figure 2).
+Here we aim to quantify how accurate ToxTempAssistant, an LLM-assisted tool for generating ToxTemp drafts, retrieves and structures information under controlled conditions.
+We evaluate whether ToxTempAssistant can do so when relevant content is present in the provided context (positive control) and abstains from answering when no relevant content is present (negative control).
+We cast the evaluation as a confusion-matrix problem (Figure 4).
 Three alternative LLMs back-ends (o3-mini, gpt-4o-mini, gpt-4.1-nano) contrast the effect of model type.
 We show that accuracy is high and robust despite model choice, due to compensating shortcomings in completeness, recall and specificity.

-Starting with reporting on the results of the positive control section of Table 2, of N = 546 answerable items (eight ToxTemps * 77 questions minus expert-missing fields), o3-mini produced near-ideal completeness of 99.8% with a precision of 79.8%.
-This means about 20% of the questions were deemed not sufficiently answered (i.e., they did not exceed the set cosine similarity threshold of τ=0.6). gpt-4o-mini showed a lower, intermediate completeness of 68.1% with as strong precision (79.6%) as the previous model. gpt-4.1-nano was most conservative in providing answers with a completeness of only 44.3%, while achieving the highest precision of all models (83.1%).
+Starting with reporting on the results of the positive control section of Table 2, of N = 546 answerable items (eight ToxTemps * 77 questions minus expert-unanswered fields), o3-mini produced near-ideal completeness of 99.8% with a precision of 79.8%.
+This means about 20% of the questions were deemed not sufficiently answered (i.e., they did not exceed the set cosine similarity threshold of τ=0.6).
+GPT-4o-mini showed a lower, intermediate completeness of 68.1%, while maintaining precision comparable to the previous model (79.6%).
+Gpt-4.1-nano was most conservative in providing answers with a completeness of only 44.3%, while achieving the highest precision of all models (83.1%).
 The model-averaged mean cosine similarity cosθ among non-trivial responses was similar across all tested models (0.693–0.716), which directly follows from the limited spread in precision.
-This consistency, reflected in the similarity of the curves across samples, presents itself already on document-level, as shown in Figure 3.
+This consistency, reflected in the similarity of the curves across samples, presents itself already on document-level, as shown in Figure 5.
 The distributions of cosθ on answer-level also follows a similar trend for all documents and models (Supplementary Material S3), yet with a much wider spread.
 In the following we provide the reader with an example of an answer-answer pair with a cosine similarity of 0.7.
-The reader is encouraged to look into our Zenodo repository (DOI: 10.5281/zenodo.17047715) for further examples.
+The reader is encouraged to look into our GitHub repository (https://github.com/johannehouweling/ToxTempAssistant/tree/main/myocyte/toxtempass/evaluation/positive_control/output) for further examples.

-Question: “Indicate whether the test method is linked to an OECD Test Guideline (how, and which) or other regulatory guidance (e.g. EMA).”
+ToxTemp Question: “Indicate whether the test method is linked to an OECD Test Guideline (how, and which) or other regulatory guidance (e.g. EMA).”